tavis-siebert/gaze-guided-scene/README.md

    - Enable `sharing.read` permission
    - Generate an OAuth 2.0 token
    - Add to `.env` file: `DROPBOX_TOKEN=your_token_here`

+   > **Note:** Dropbox tokens expire after a period of time.
+If you encounter authentication errors, you'll need to generate a new token following the steps above.

 3. **Download dataset**:
    ```bash